thomashong23/zillow_scrape/docs/index.md

 # ME204 (2024) | Thomas' Project

+## About Me
+Hello, my name is Thomas Hong, and I am a CS + Econ undergrad at Rice University.
+I created this project as my final for LSE's summer course ME204.

 ## Introduction

 I decided to investigate home pricing information in my home city (Boston).
 That was my initial approach to the assignment, then I realized that I could make even more insight if I were able to get data zip code by zip code.
 So, I scraped the USA census website for this information.